Open-Hexagon/oh3/asset_system/README.md

     T -- request assets/reloads --> A
     A -- commands --> M[main thread]
     M -- results --> A
-    W[Watcher thread] -- file change notifications --> A
+    W[file monitor thread] -- change notifications --> A
-    A -- paths to watch --> W
+    A -- resources to watch --> W
+    O[any thread] -- change notifications --> A
 ```

 ## Requesting